0xarun/python-basics/Basic Programming 2.md

     b=int(input("Enter the breadth :"))
     area=l*b
     print("Area of reactangle is",area)
-    • Calculate Simple Interest
+    â€¢ Calculate Simple Interest
-    • Find Total and average of given 5 marks
-    • Print square of a number
+    â€¢ Find Total and average of given 5 marks â€¢ Print square of a number

 ### Selective statements
 **Biggest of two numbers**